 VHL is a United Kingdom regulated entity authorised to carry out short-term health insurance business.
-The ultimate parent company, Discovery Limited ("Discovery"), is an established and successful international insurance group equivalent in size to a FTSE 100 company.
+Discovery, the ultimate parent company, is an established and successful international insurance group equivalent in size to a FTSE 100 company.
 Its UK presence, Vitality Health Limited, was formed in 2004 as 'PruHealth', a joint venture with The Prudential Assurance Company ("Prudential").
-In November 2014 Discovery acquired the shares held by Prudential and now owns 100% of Vitality Health Limited.
+In November 2014 Discovery acquired the shares held by Prudential and owns 100% of Vitality Health Limited.
 VHL is 100% owned by Vitality Health Insurance Limited and in February 2020, Vitality Health Insurance Limited became 100% owned by Vitality Life Limited.

-The Company produces its financial statements in accordance with International Financial Reporting Standards ("IFRS").
-On an IFRS basis the Company produced a pre-tax profit of £31.6m (June 2019: £36.4m).
+The Company produces its financial statements in accordance with International Accounting Standards in conformity with the requirements of the Companies Act 2006 ("IFRS").
+On an IFRS basis the Company produced a pre-tax profit of £39.1m (June 2020: £31.6m).